wasimshoman/NY_Taxi/README.md

 To run this project, you will need the following Python libraries:

-Plain textANTLR4BashCC#CSSCoffeeScriptCMakeDartDjangoDockerEJSErlangGitGoGraphQLGroovyHTMLJavaJavaScriptJSONJSXKotlinLaTeXLessLuaMakefileMarkdownMATLABMarkupObjective-CPerlPHPPowerShell.propertiesProtocol BuffersPythonRRubySass (Sass)Sass (Scss)SchemeSQLShellSwiftSVGTSXTypeScriptWebAssemblyYAMLXML`   pandas  numpy  matplotlib  seaborn  scikit-learn  tensorflow (for Deep Learning)   `
+pandas  numpy  matplotlib  seaborn  scikit-learn  tensorflow `